Meesha Ghoshal

-Meesha Ghoshal is an Indian actress who predominantly appears in Tamil films.
+Meesha Ghoshal (born 26 November 1989) is an Indian actress who predominantly appears in Tamil films.
 After making her debut in the Tamil film Pokkisham (2009), she has appeared in ventures including A. R. Murugadoss's 7 Aum Arivu and Atlee's Raja Rani.

 Career

 Meesha Ghoshal began her acting career, with performances in theatre, She acted in Naan Mahaan Alla (2010) as a friend to Kajal Aggarwal before being signed up to play a supporting role in the bilingual 180 (2011) and then in A. R. Murugadoss's 7 Aum Arivu (2011), where she played a scientist alongside Suriya and Shruti Haasan.
 She was next seen in supporting roles in Myshkin's Mugamoodi and then Ishtam.
 She has also appeared in Raja Rani (2013) as Madhu, a friend of Nayantara's character and in Vanakkam Chennai (2013).
 That same year, she featured in the lead role in a short film titled Akku directed by Immanuel Prakash.
 Meesha made her lead debut in a feature film with Unnodu Ka (2016).
 She starred in Yaazh based on the plight of Sri Lankan Tamils, which was made in 2014 and had a delayed release.

 She took a brief hiatus from films and joined the Celebrity Badminton League.
 She returned in 2020 with the delayed film Andhaghaaram (2020).
 She played Nambi Narayanan's daughter in the multilingual film Rocketry: The Nambi Effect (2022).